Mentoring

 We are constantly looking to expand our pool of mentors.
 You can apply to become a mentor if you:

-Have a Ph.D. in urban studies, transport/mobility studies, development, geography, sociology or related disciplines;
+Have a Ph.D. in urban studies, transport/mobility studies, development studies, geography, sociology or related disciplines;

 Are affiliated with a university in Africa or conduct research primarily in African contexts;